tuxedocurly/wledger/README.md

 # The Inventory System That Finds Your Parts For You

 A fast, lightweight, and robust inventory "ledger" for managing inventory and physically locating parts.
-Powered by WLED, Go, SQLite, and htmx.
+Powered by WLED, Go, SQLite, Pico CSS, and HTMX.

 > **Note:** For the full User Guide, Build Guide, Quick-Start, and Developer Documentation, please visit the **[Official GitHub Pages Site](https://tuxedocurly.github.io/wledger/)**.